edaehn/bitsgalore.github.io/_drafts/2020-06-25-restoring-liesbets-virtual-home.md

 ## XS4ALL

 [XS4ALL](https://en.wikipedia.org/wiki/XS4ALL) is one of the oldest internet service providers in the Netherlands.
 The company was founded in 1993, and has its roots in the Dutch hacker scene.
-Since its inception, many pioneers of the Dutch internet hosted their home pages under the XS4ALL web domain.
-Some of these home pages have been online for more than 25 years, and as such they rank among the oldest born-digital publications of the Dutch web.
+Since its inception, many pioneers of the Dutch internet hosted their homepages under the XS4ALL web domain.
+Some of these homepages have been online for more than 25 years, and as such they rank among the oldest born-digital publications of the Dutch web.

 In 2019, parent company KPN (which bought XS4ALL in 1998) announced their intention to phase out the XS4ALL brand.
 Eventually, all of the company's services will continue under the KPN brand.
-This poses an acute threat to much of the (often unique) digital heritage that is hosted on the XS4ALL domain, as in the past a similar situation with provider [Euronet](https://nl.wikipedia.org/wiki/EuroNet) resulted in [the loss of thousands of early Dutch home pages](https://www.tandfonline.com/doi/full/10.1080/24701475.2019.1603951).
+This poses an acute threat to much of the (often unique) digital heritage that is hosted on the XS4ALL domain, as in the past a similar situation with provider [Euronet](https://nl.wikipedia.org/wiki/EuroNet) resulted in [the loss of thousands of early Dutch homepages](https://www.tandfonline.com/doi/full/10.1080/24701475.2019.1603951).

-## Rescuing the XS4ALL home pages
+## Rescuing the XS4ALL homepages

-So, the KB's [web archiving team](https://www.kb.nl/en/organisation/research-expertise/long-term-usability-of-digital-resources/web-archiving) started an initiative to rescue a selection of the XS4ALL home pages, and add them to the web archive in a special XS4ALL collection.
+So, the KB's [web archiving team](https://www.kb.nl/en/organisation/research-expertise/long-term-usability-of-digital-resources/web-archiving) started an initiative to rescue a selection of the XS4ALL homepages, and add them to the web archive in a special XS4ALL collection.
 This initiative is supported financially by the [SIDN Fund](https://www.sidnfonds.nl/excerpt) and [stichting Internet4all](https://www.stichtinginternet4all.nl/).

 ## Digital treasures

-As of May 2020, the KB has selected [3370 home pages](https://www.kb.nl/blogs/duurzame-toegang/bewaren-voor-iedereen-de-opbouw-van-de-webcollectie-xs4all-homepages) for inclusion in XS4ALL collection.
-Out of the home pages that have been archived so far, 404 are marked as "digital treasures".
-These home pages are remarkable because of their age, or because of characteristics that are either unique, or, on the other hand, typical of a particular era or trend.
+As of May 2020, the KB has selected [3370 homepages](https://www.kb.nl/blogs/duurzame-toegang/bewaren-voor-iedereen-de-opbouw-van-de-webcollectie-xs4all-homepages) for inclusion in XS4ALL collection.
+Out of the homepages that have been archived so far, 404 are marked as "digital treasures".
+These homepages are remarkable because of their age, or because of characteristics that are either unique, or, on the other hand, typical of a particular era or trend.

 ## Liesbet's Virtual Home

 One of these "treasures" is [Liesbet's Virtual Home](https://ziklies.home.xs4all.nl/) (in Dutch: Liesbet's Atelier).
-This is the old home page of [Liesbet Zikkenheimer](http://zicnet.nl/), a Dutch Internet pioneer with a background in industrial and graphic design.
-Her home page is a "treasure" for several reasons.
-First of all, it has a history that goes back to 1995, which makes it one of the oldest Dutch home pages that are still available today.
+This is the old homepage of [Liesbet Zikkenheimer](http://zicnet.nl/), a Dutch Internet pioneer with a background in industrial and graphic design.
+Her homepage is a "treasure" for several reasons.
+First of all, it has a history that goes back to 1995, which makes it one of the oldest Dutch homepages that are still available today.
 Second, Zikkenheimer is an important figure in the history of the Dutch internet.
 To mention a few examples, in 1997 she developed and published [the online version of popular women's magazine Libelle](https://web.archive.org/web/19980526231446/http://www.libelle.nl/libelle/dezeweek/dezeweek.html).
 She also created web sites for the Margriet and Viva magazines, and developed, published and managed several well-known web portals that were specifically targeted at women.
 Finally, Liesbet's Virtual Home is unique because of its structure and design.
 The site is literally structured like a physical house.
 Each page represents a particular room, and to get from, say, the living room to the loft, one needs to navigate through a hallway and two flights of stairs.
 It also has some interactive features that were quite unique at the time of is creation.
 So, the site meets every possible "digital treasure" criterion.

 ## Problems with the live site